Top 30 SQL Server Interview Questions

 What is a Foreign Key, exactly?

-A FOREIGN KEY is a single or group of fields in a table that refer to another table’s PRIMARY KEY.
+A FOREIGN KEY is a single or group of fields in a table that refers to another table’s PRIMARY KEY.
 The foreign key constraint assures that the relationship between two tables is referentially sound.

 The table with the candidate key is referred to as the referenced or parent table, while the table with the foreign key restriction is referred to as the child table.